Sorry, you need to enable JavaScript to visit this website.

 96.4 Licenses and registrations.

-(1) An officer or employee of the department, county or city health department, or other governmental agency engaged in the administration or enforcement of the Public Health Law, the Sanitary Code, the New York City Health Code or other laws, and rules and regulations pertaining to nursing homes or,
+(1) An officer or employee of the Department, county or city health department, or other governmental agency engaged in the administration or enforcement of the Public Health Law, the Sanitary Code, the New York City Health Code or other laws, and rules and regulations pertaining to nursing homes or,

 (2) an employer in whose employ the licensee practices or intends to practice nursing home administration.